frc5687/2021-tutorial/README.md

 After launching the installer for your operating system, follow the rest of the instructions in the [Installation Guide](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html).

-This will install VS Code with the WPILib extensions that will allow you to build and deploy code to our robots.
+This will install [VS Code](https://code.visualstudio.com/) with the [WPILib](https://docs.wpilib.org/en/stable/docs/software/what-is-wpilib.html) extensions that will allow you to build and deploy code to our robots.

-## Cloning Repos
+## Repos

 All of our code is stored on a website called GitHub in collections called "repos" (short for repositories).
 A repo has a complete record of all the changes ever made, so you can see who made each change and check out code at any stage of development.
+At the moment, we're actively working in three repos:

+ - [2021-tutorial](https://github.com/frc5687/2021-tutorial) => What you're reading now.
+This explains how we write code for our robot.
+ - [SwerveBase](https://github.com/frc5687/SwerveBase) => The base code we'll start with each season for building robots that use differential swerve drives.
+(See below for what a "differential swerve drive' is.)
+ - [Proto-Bot-2021](https://github.com/frc5687/Proto-Bot-2021) => Code for the "chassis bot" that the team built for us so we can practice coding autonomous routines for differential swerve drives and play around with vision systems for localization.
+### Cloning Repos

-When you visit a repo on GitHub, you can find out the HTTPS web URL to use to clone the repo (make an exact copy of it) on your own computer.
+When you visit a repo on GitHub, you can find out the HTTPS web URL to use to [clone the repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) (make an exact copy of it) on your own computer.
 For example, the web URL to clone this tutorial repo is https://github.com/frc5687/2021-tutorial.git.

-Use VS Code to work with repos.
+Use [VS Code](https://code.visualstudio.com/) (a free programming environment from Microsoft) to work with repos.
 Here's how to get your copy of the tutorial repo on your own computer:

  - Open up VS Code
  - Type Ctrl + Shift + P to show the command palette